The Dalhousie School of Health Sciences

 A bit of history

-The QEII/Dalhousie Faculty Of Health Professions Partnership Project:
+The QEII/Dalhousie Faculty Of Health (formerly named Faculty of Health Professions) Partnership Project:

 The Partnership Project arose from a unique, comprehensive and multidisciplinary approach to professional diploma and baccalaureate education.